pedrohnv/RationalVectorFitting.jl/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thanks for making a pull request to VectorFitting.jl.
+Thanks for making a pull request to RationalVectorFitting.jl.
 We have added this PR template to help you help us.

 Make sure to read the contributing guidelines and abide by the code of conduct.